Last updated: October 30, 2023

-A complete guide to the best things to do in Manly NSW, from scenic lookout points and walking trails to historical sites and quiet beaches.
+A complete guide to the best things to do in Manly, from scenic lookout points and walking trails to historical sites and quiet beaches.

 We find Manly to have a more relaxing atmosphere than its rival in the eastern suburbs.
-This could be because there is less noise from cars and more beaches nearby to escape to, or because it is friendlier to pedestrians.
+This could be because there is less noise from cars and more beaches nearby to escape to, or perhaps because it is more pedestrian-friendly.